-The City of Lynden responds to requests for access to public records in accordance with RCW 42.56, Public Records Act (PRA).
-The City does not have a single index of City records.
-The City determined by Resolution No. 704, that maintaining an index would create an unreasonable and undue burden on the City and would substantially interfere with City operations due to the amount of staff time and costs associated with such a task.
+The City of Lynden responds to requests for public records in accordance with RCW 42.56, Public Records Act (PRA).
+The City does not have a single index of records.
+Passage of Resolution No. 704, determined that maintaining an index would create an unreasonable and undue burden on the City and would substantially interfere with City operations due to the amount of staff time and costs associated with such a task.

 300 Fourth Street